onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - 5 Sandra & Brian
   - S In winter we love evenings at home.
   - B What do you do?
 Watch TV?
   - S Well, yes, sometimes.
 We like all the cookery programmes.
-I love cooking.
+I love cooking. cookery [ˈkʊkəri] n. 烹饪术；烹饪；烹调
   - B Oh, we love those programmes too, but we often play cards on winter evenings.
   - S We like cards too, but we only play when we're on holiday in summer.
 It's a 'holiday thing' in our family.
   - B What do you play?
   - S Well, usually we play ...

 ### T3.7